 Before the visit, you should give some thought to your wishes for final arrangements.
 Many people choose cremation, and with that option you have the choice of a private cremation in which you receive your pet’s ashes back, or a group cremation with no return of ashes.
 Though less common, you also have the option of burial in a pet cemetery.

-With any of these options, we will take your pet's body for cremation or burial at Final Gift.
-If you choose to receive your pet's ashes back, you typically can expect to receive the ashes back within about a week.
+With any of these options, we will take your pet’s body for cremation or burial at Final Gift.
+If you choose to receive your pet’s ashes back, you typically can expect to receive the ashes back in one to two weeks.